 Deepen your friendship and share the magic!

-Since the start of my internship in China, many have asked me if it really feels like Christmas here.
-While we do have a lot of the same decorations, the same songs playing overhead, Christmas dinners, wintry cold, and churches with Christmas eve services, there really is no place like home for the holidays.
-However, rather than letting this sentiment justify feeling lonely this holiday season, I have chosen to spice up my old ways and face the season with a warm hearted smile.
+When I lived in China, many friends and family asked me if it really feels like Christmas here.
+While there were a lot of the same decorations, the same songs playing overhead, Christmas dinners, wintry cold, and churches with Christmas eve services, there really is no place like home for the holidays.
+However, rather than letting this sentiment justify feeling lonely, I chose to spice up my old ways and face the season with a warm hearted smile.

 “We talk alot about tradition this time of year, but as much as we love our traditions, sometimes our best memories come from the times that are most untraditional.
 We remember the year mom and dad went crazy, we remember the year Santa punched out the caroler, but for me, this was the year that the word tradition got a lot bigger.” — Jay, Modern Family

 Born in the year of the Rabbit, Megan’s first expedition to China ended in failure when she tried to dig there from Indiana at the age of eight.
-Now living in Beijing, she is a content editor for Go Overseas and enjoys writing about study abroad, especially in China.
+She is a content editor for Go Overseas and enjoys writing about study abroad, especially in China.